jefflunt/mini-pubsub/README.md

 Mini PubSub sends messages between publishers and subscribers.
 The communication is unidirectional; subscribers cannot reply to messages.

-Mini PubSub is a "send it and forget it" messenging system.
+Mini PubSub is a "send it and forget it" messaging system.
 It makes some big assumptions you should be aware of:

 * The network you're sending messages over is mostly reliable.